1.5 R packages

 remotes package (you installed this package previously).
 Before you use the function you will need to know the GitHub username of the repository owner and also the name of the repository.
 For example, the development version of

 dplyr from Hadley Wickham is hosted on the tidyverse GitHub account and has the repository name ‘dplyr’ (just Google ‘github dplyr’).
-To install this version form GitHub use
+To install this version from GitHub use

 The safest way (that we know of) to update a package installed from GitHub is to just reinstall it using the above command.